-I’ve been cooking on Meadow Creek’s offset SQ36 smoker about as long as I’ve been cooking barbecue.
+I’ve been cooking on Meadow Creek’s SQ36 offset smoker for about as long as I’ve been cooking barbecue.
 Back in 2014, I traded my older SQ36 for a new one with the latest design, and in this post I’m sharing a bunch of photos from this first cook.
 If you’re interested in cooking with an entry level, yet high quality offset smoker, this article will give you a taste of how much fun it can be and why you should consider Meadow Creek!

-The first time I fired this new SQ36, we cooked up a pile of food for a Friday night barbecue dinner—two whole chickens, two pork butts, a pork tenderloin, a rack of ribs, some chicken breasts, two meat loaves, a few pounds of loose sausage, and a pan of beans.
+The first time I fired this new SQ36 BBQ Smoker, we cooked up a pile of food for a Friday night barbecue dinner—two whole chickens, two pork butts, a pork tenderloin, a rack of ribs, some chicken breasts, two meat loaves, a few pounds of loose sausage, and a pan of beans.
 In the kitchen, my wife made scalloped potatoes, veggies and dip, and a couple of ice cream desserts.

 It was quite the feast… and lots of fun playing with my smoker!
 I got plenty of positive comments and strengthened some friendships.
 Good barbecue can do that, you know. 🙂

 There are many types of BBQ smokers on the market.
 They vary in size, fuel type, airflow, etc. The SQ36 is an offset charcoal/wood-fired smoker, sometimes called a “stick burner.”
 The offset design has the firebox on the side instead of under the grate.
 In this particular model, the air draws in through the firebox vents and enters the smoking chamber through a distribution channel that tries to equalize the temperature from one end to the other.
 The stack draws air out of the smoker at the bottom left.

 SQ36 with second tier grate

 Rail for grate and grill pan; distribution channel in the bottom